choguun/minecraft-fevm/README.md

 1. Mint Land(ERC721) to access your land and create a token bound account(ERC6551) to store assets in land nft.
 2. Save and Load game data on-chain and decentralize with FEVM and IPFS(lighthouse.storage).
 3. Gamification features eg. daily check-in and in-game token reward from quests.
-4. Token Bound Account for Land NFT(inventory) to store in-game items(ERC1155) for accrue value of Land.
+4. In-game items(ERC1155) for accrue value of Land.

 ### Technologies Used: